 We invest our excess cash in investment-grade, interest-bearing securities.
 The primary objective of our investment activities is to preserve principal and liquidity.
-To achieve this objective, we invest in money market funds, municipal bonds, and government sponsored enterprises with contractual maturity dates of generally less than one year.
+To achieve this objective, we invest in money market funds.
+U.S. treasury notes, and high quality marketable debt instruments of corporations and government sponsored enterprises with contractual maturity dates of generally less than one year.
 All investment securities have a credit rating of at least Aa3/AA- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
 We do not have any direct investments in auction-rate securities or securities that are collateralized by assets that include mortgages or subprime debt.
-If a 10 percent change in interest rates were to have occurred on September 30, 2023, this change would not have had a material effect on the fair value of our investment portfolio as of that date.
-Although we are seeing, and expect to continue to see, increased interest rates, due to our investment in investment-grade, interest-bearing securities, as of the date of this Quarterly Report on Form 10-Q, we do not expect anticipated changes in interest rates to have a material effect on our interest rate risk in future reporting periods.
+If a 10 percent change in interest rates were to have occurred on June 30, 2024, this change would not have had a material effect on the fair value of our investment portfolio as of that date.
+Due to our investment in investment-grade, interest-bearing securities, as of the date of this Quarterly Report on Form 10-Q, we do not expect anticipated changes in interest rates to have a material effect on our interest rate risk in future reporting periods.